jaredly/pm/README.rst

 - allow_untested_bugs ; otherwise pm won't let you close a bug that doesn't have a test attached to it (without you passing a --untestable parameter or something)
+- currently_active_project: should be stored here.
+Then "start" ing without any args defaults to working on this project, and making a new task without an explicit parent defaults to being inside of this project.

 timesheet.yaml
 ------------